solana-labs/governance-docs/docs/Extra Guides/createplugin.md

 The vanilla voting power UI will:
  - assume the user can "deposit" tokens into the DAO
- - show the votes simply using the plucin's calculatedVoteWeight without explanation
+ - show the votes simply using the plugin's calculatedVoteWeight without explanation

 This is a reasonable placeholder for some plugins, but to make life easier for users, plugin developers may want to add their own.